abhayagiri/abundant-exalted-immeasurable/manuscripts/markdown/chapter05.md

 meditation.
 I had the opportunity and had to use it.
 I had to become familiar with pain, and I find that that has held me in good stead.

-Question: What is loving-kindness?
+Q: What is loving-kindness?
 What is the body and mind’s experience when I feel mettā for myself and others?

-LPP: I think everybody is going to experience it in a slightly different way.
+A: I think everybody is going to experience it in a slightly different way.
 There is not a formulaic way that you should experience loving-kindness.
 There is a general parameter at the base of loving-kindness, which is dwelling in non-aversion, to put it in